The Ultimate Guide to World Building (article) - Claire Bradshaw

 Research on a subject can be conducted in many ways:

 Talk to experts or those who have experience in the subject.
 This could range anywhere from experts in a field to a person of a specific ethnic group.
 If your story has rocket launchers, talk to someone knowledgeable with them so you don’t make mistakes when you include them in your story.
 If your main character is a woman but you’re a man, consider getting some female beta readers to examine your world (and your whole plot for that matter) to make sure you’re not accidentally being a sexist prick.

 Once you’ve done some research, tweak your ideas from the creation phase so they don’t clash with your discoveries.
 There’s no doubt that at least one of the rules you create will not meld well with a piece of data you uncover.
-To fix this, you’ll have to either twist your rule to fit with your researched information, drop the rule entirely or take some “creative liberties” and ignore your research.
+To fix this, you’ll have to either twist your rule to fit with your researched information, drop the rule entirely, or take some “creative liberties” and ignore your research.
 Nitpickers are out there, but I’m not one of them, so I’ll always advocate for doing what’s best for your story, even if it means having something non-plausible occur.
 Of course, always, always, always make sure you get beta readers with different perspectives and experiences than your own to help fill those gaps in your knowledge and catch your inevitable slip ups.

 Sorting Out the Details and Knowing When You’re Done

 Now that you have a system in place, it’s time to think about the details of your world.
 How do people in your world greet each other?
 What do they do to relax?
 What superpower would be most useful to help a waitress serve tables?
 As you can see, this step can get very… specific.

 WARNING: This is usually where world builder’s disease kicks in.